ECPR

 Abstract

 Why be a political theorist in times of the climate and biodiversity crisis?
-While theorists have long contributed to discussions about climate justice, in this talk I suggest that the "anthropocene" (or arguably, "capitalocene") raises far more fundamental questions about how to understand the political, social, and economic realms and their interrelations.
-Some of the most basic assumptions about how these realms are organized need to be challenged, and this requires theory.
+While theorists have long contributed to discussions about climate justice, in this talk I suggest that the 'anthropocene' (or arguably, 'capitalocene') raises far more fundamental questions about how to understand the political, social, and economic realms and their interrelations.
+Some of the most basic assumptions about how these realms are organised need to be challenged, and this requires theory.
 To do so, political theory benefits from crossing three boundaries: the boundary between political theory and other social scientific disciplines, the boundary between Western and other traditions, and the boundary between the academic world and broader public discourses.
-I will exemplify this approach by discussing some questions about value creation in the economic realm and who has the political right to decide about it.
-I argue that to turn our societies onto a sustainable path requires a thorough-going democratization – of the economy, but also of democracy as it currently exists as a political system – , and discuss the role that political theorists can play in this project.
+In this roundtable, the speakers will exemplify this approach by discussing some questions about value creation in the economic realm and who has the political right to decide about it.
+They will argue that turning our societies onto a sustainable path requires a thorough-going democratisation – of the economy, but also of democracy as it currently exists as a political system – and discuss the role that political theorists can play in this project.